 Adult students, age 24 or older, may apply for credit through Prior Learning Portfolio Assessment.
 Students may develop a portfolio of evidence, documenting the learning that has occurred through work, community activities, and/or non-credit training experiences.
 The acquired learning is validated against course/program outcomes by subject matter experts.
-Documentation that sufficiently addresses all prescribed outcomes may be eligible for university credit toward major requirements, general education, or university electives.
-Information on standards, procedures and fee structures is available in the TimeSaver office.
+Documentation that sufficiently addresses all prescribed outcomes may be eligible for university credit toward major requirements, Compass, or university electives.
+Clarke University's PLA officer can provide information on standards, procedures and fee structures.

-Before applying for PLA portfolio assessment credit, students must contact the Dean of Adult and Graduate Studies to obtain a copy of the PLA Student Handbook.
-The handbook details the requirements and processes for obtaining credit.
-The student must apply to the Adult Studies Office for the catalog course(s) they wish to challenge.
+Before applying for PLA portfolio assessment credit, students must contact the university's PLA officer to be added to the PLA Moodle course.
+The handbook is available in the course and details the requirements and processes for obtaining credit.
+The student must apply for the catalog course(s) they wish to challenge using the directions in the Moodle course.
 Appropriate syllabi will be obtained and presented to the student.
-Conference with the academic department chair may be required in order to conduct a preliminary assessment of the student's potential to successfully challenge the course(s).
-The Dean of Adult and Graduate Studies will provide the necessary inservice to prepare the student for development of a portfolio that documents the learning gained from work and life experience.
+Conference with academic program faculty may be required in order to conduct a preliminary assessment of the student's potential to successfully challenge the course(s).
+The student will develop a portfolio that documents the learning gained from work and life experience.
 When the portfolio is completed, it is submitted to the PLA Committee.
-In addition to the portfolio, specific departmental requirements must be met.
+In addition to the portfolio, specific programmatic requirements must be met.
 Portfolios are evaluated and (1) accepted for credit, (2) accepted for less credit than requested, or (3) rejected for credit.
-PLA portfolio assessment may not be requested in subjects in which CLEP or DANTES exams are available and accepted by the department.
+PLA portfolio assessment may not be requested in subjects in which CLEP or DANTES exams are available and accepted by the program.
 Fees are assessed for the credit attempted through this program regardless of the outcome.